 This small-batch chocolate old-fashioned fudge recipe is easy to make from scratch.
 With a little attention to the process, your fudge will turn out perfectly delicious.
-Transport yourself back to grandmas kitchen with this tasty treat.
+With this tasty treat, transport yourself back to grandma’s kitchen.

 cut up fudge on parchment paper.